huysentruitw/oracle-sql-executor/README.md

-# oracle-sql-executor
+# Oracle SQL Executor

-Executes SQL scripts in a folder against an Oracle database
+Executes SQL scripts in a folder against an Oracle database.